 Walking along the annoying pebbles on the beach I passed the Shishi-iwa lion rock, a designated National Treasure, but it’s a bit hard to see the lion face from the angle where I was on the beach, the picture would probably be better taken from the road, don’t walk along the pebbles!
 The next sight the trail passed was the Hananoiwaya 45m high rock which is said to be the gravestone of the mythological Goddess Izanami who gave birth to many Shinto deities.
 Opposite this rock shrine there was a michi no eki so I bought lunch and ate it there.

 I must admit, I knew today was going to be around 27km but I thought it was going to be an easy day walking by the beach.
 It actually became the most frustrating day of all!
 The path followed a sea wall for a few kilometres which was fine, but then often stopped and started when the sea wall suddenly disappeared so there was a lot of rejoining the highway/forest path/seawall.
 You could just stick to the road and plug in your earphones but it wouldn’t be the nicest walk.
 It seemed to take so much longer than it needed to.
 A few waymarks in key places would go a long way!!

 I finally crossed a bridge over the Kumanogawa river and was back in Shingu then paying my respects at Hayatama Taisha Grand Shrine.
-I was glad today was over but actually quite sad to finish the Iseji path which (other than the last 15km) I thoroughly enjoyed.
+I was glad today was over but actually quite sad to finish the Iseji trail which I really enjoyed.
 I loved walking along the old small roads through villages, meeting the elderly locals, all of the scenic mountain passes, the white sand beaches, the incredible hospitality and delicious meals each day at the accommodations, and the sense of adventure.
 It’s hard to recommend this path if you don’t speak or read Japanese which is a real shame, but I hope someone will mark the trail so more people can walk it.